smartsdk/smartsdk-recipes/recipes/data-management/quantumleap/readme.md

     $ export CLUSTER_DOMAIN=mydomain.com

-If you are just testing locally and don't own one, you can fake it editing your /etc/hosts file to add an entry that points to the IP of any of the nodes of your Swarm Cluster.
+If you are just testing locally and don't own one, you can fake it editing your `/etc/hosts` file to add an entry that points to the IP of any of the nodes of your Swarm Cluster (replace 192.168.99.100 with the IP if your cluster entrypoint).
 See the example below.

     # End of /etc/hosts file
     192.168.99.100  mydomain.com
     192.168.99.100  crate.mydomain.com

-Note we've included one entry for crate because we'll be accessing the CrateDB cluster UI through the [Traefik](https://traefik.io) proxy.
+Note we've included one entry for `crate.mydomain.com` because we'll be accessing the CrateDB cluster UI through the [Traefik](https://traefik.io) proxy.

 #### Deploy